satcar77/tech-interview-problems/README.md

 For example, given 'waterrfetawx' and a k of 2, you could delete f and x to get 'waterretaw'.

 217. Implement a key value store, where keys and values are integers, with the following methods:
+- update(key, vl): updates the value at key to val, or sets it if doesn't exist
+- get(key): returns the value with key, or None if no such value exists
-For example, if we ran the following calls:
+- max_key(val): returns the largest key with value val, or None if no key with that value exists For example, if we ran the following calls:
 ```
 kv.update(1, 1)